 Sustainable Agriculture In California

-Across the state, farms and ranches are working to make their farm operations more and more sustainable with efforts like zero waste initiatives, water reduction actions, fair and equitable labor practices, and other regenerative agricultural practices.
+In California, sustainability in agricultural production has long been a significant topic of discussion.
+Across the state, farms and ranches are working to make their farm operations increasingly sustainable through initiatives such as zero-waste efforts, water reduction actions, fair and equitable labor practices, and other regenerative agricultural practices.
+Although it’s a work in progress, California already leads the nation in sustainable dairy production and the world in sustainable wine production.

 Where are the major agricultural regions of California?